Why are we whispering about sex ed?

 When you have doubts or discomfort talking to your kids about sex, you might be tempted to just let their school handle all the details.

-Choose an active role in your children’s sex education.
+Choose an active role in your children’s sex ed.

 Sex is often taught as something that devalues anyone who has it – though girls are particularly targeted as the ones who must say NO. This message is damaging to anyone who hears it.
 It is particularly damaging to victims of sexual abuse who could not say no.

 What kind of sex do you really want for your kids?

 How about a happy relationship with joy and eros, in a safe environment where they can love and be loved?
 A place where they never associate sex with shame.

 Sex will happen.
 One day, your children will engage in sexual activities, hopefully when they’re ready.

 Whether your beloveds are toddlers, tweens, teens, or in their twenties, integrating the pleasure principle in any discussion on sexuality will empower them to choose the love they want.

 And isn’t real, healthy love what matters most?